Oz-NoXIII/calculator-cucumber-2025/README.md

 ### Test coverage and Doc reporting (not yet implemented)

+## Versions

+We use [SemVer](http://semver.org/) for semantic versioning.
+For the versions available, see the [tags on this repository](https://github.com/Oz-NoXIII/calculator-cucumber-2025/tags).

+## Contributors

+* Tom Mens
+* Gauvain Devillez @GauvainD
+* Arsène Mujyabwami
+* Ingrid Fondja Tchoumba
+* Nicolas Delplanque
+* Xavier Delabie

 ## Licence

 [This code is available under the GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/) (GPLv3)

+## Acknowledgments

+* Software Engineering Lab, Faculty of Sciences, University of Mons, Belgium.